Dealing with extra holiday days

 Make sure that employees do not lose their leave if they are forced to postpone their holidays.
 HR expert Pothof: “You have a duty of care.
 Employees need plenty of rest.
 Leave exists for a reason.
 Employees have to recover from their workdays and need days off.”
 Postponing leave for too long can jeopardise health and safety.

 In addition, employees must take leave to avoid losing it.
 Both statutory leave and extra non-statutory leave can expire.
-Collective labour agreements and employment contracts may contain additional agreements on leave.
+Collective labour and employment may contain additional agreements on leave.
 Tell your employees about the rules, so that together you can prevent their leave from expiring.
 For example, by giving priority in taking half-days free to employees whose leave is about to expire.